SayanRoy001/Plant-Disease-Detection--Deployed/README.md

-# 🌿 Plant Disease Detection
+# 🌿 Plant Disease Detection – Streamlit Edition

-Welcome!
-This is a pet project that combines **deep learning** and **web development** to detect plant diseases from leaf images.

-A **Flask-powered API** hosts a PyTorch model, and a **React frontend** lets you upload a photo of a leaf and instantly see a prediction.
+This project started as a **Flask API + React frontend** and is now simplified into a single **Streamlit app** that bundles the model inference and (optionally) AI‑generated disease treatment information.
+The legacy Flask + React stack is still in the repo but you only need `streamlit_app.py` for a live deployment.

 ---